samuel212121/alx-pre_course/README.md

-the git is ousum i like it grasp
+the git is ousum i like it grassiyas